The Church of Jesus – Offices, Duties and Organization

 9.6 Church structure

 It is normal that there are elders of different maturity, that is, that some elders are “elder” or more senior than others, and that one elder is a role model to another elder.
 For example, Paul was an example to Timothy and an elder for him, whereas Timothy in turn was an elder for others.
-This is why the elders are shown in different shades of blue in the diagram.
+This is why the elders are shown in different shades of brown in the diagram.

 Many churches have a hierarchical structure.
 The elders supervise others and are sometimes even authorized to give them orders.
 Moreover, they sometimes have the possibility to take disciplinary action against the elders who report to them.
 This is a form of control and ruling that Jesus explicitly does not want (see above).